 The Matata Initiative, set up through the generosity of Dick Earle and his late wife Mary, aspires to support more Māori and Pasifika young people into professional careers in engineering and technology.
-Through the generosity of the Earles, the Foundation anticipates it will be able to offer funding for the Initiative of least $250,000 annually for a 20-year period from 2024.
+Through the generosity of the Earles, the Foundation is able to offer up to $350,000 in funding per year for a three-year programme.

 Background to the Matata Initiative